 Maybe the controversy is what the design firm, Arnell, had in mind all along.
 There’s talk of the whole thing being a hoax, that Arnell created the document after the fact just to poke fun at their critics and generate media attention.
 If that’s the case, the stunt has backfired, big time.

-The brief makes Arnell look like corporate bandits.
-It makes Pepsi look bad for buying into the rationale.
-And it discredits the entire branding industry.
-It’s hard enough to get c-level executives to take branding seriously, without this kind of nonsense floating around.
+The brief makes Arnell look like corporate bandits, it makes Pepsi look bad for buying into the rationale, and it discredits the entire branding industry.
+It’s hard enough to get C-level executives to take branding seriously, without this kind of nonsense floating around.

 Great design speaks for itself.
 You don’t need a physics thesis to explain it.
 It just works.

-It’s a smiley face!
 An overanalyzed, underwhelming, million dollar smiley face.
 It even comes in a variety of grin sizes.
 (Apparently regular ol’ Pepsi gets a smaller grin than the newer versions of Pepsi, like Pepsi Max.
 Whatever that is.)

 Pepsi’s going to spend more than a billion dollars redoing all their packaging, vending machines, trucks, POP materials and everything else.
 The new logo’s going to be EVERYWHERE!